01mf02/interactive-theorem-proving/Presentation/imps.md

 * IMPS = Interactive Mathematical Proof System
 * simple type theory with partial functions and subtypes
 * inference based on *deduction graphs* (similar to derivations in sequent calc.)
-* intuition behind IMPS more closely corresponds to mathematics than, say, CoC
+* authors claim that intuition behind IMPS more closely corresponds to mathematics than, say, CoC
-* macete

 The MITRE Corporation